seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 The fiery Tybalt, with his sword prepared,
 Which, as he breathed defiance to my ears,
 He swung about his head and cut the winds,
-Who nothing hurt withal hiss’d him in scorn:
+Who nothing hurt withal hiss'd him in scorn:
 While we were interchanging thrusts and blows,
 Came more and more and fought on part and part,
 Till the prince came, who parted either part.